ark-lang/ark-docs/functions.md

 as a "dummy" function so that the compiler knows that you aren't calling a non-existent function.

-, however they don't specify what instructions the function will perform.
-These are most commonly used to bind C functions.
-The syntax is similar, yet, instead of specifying a block with curly braces, you terminate the function signature with a semi-colon `;`.
+A function signature, followed by a semi-colon instead of a block will denote a function prototype.

 ```
 // these are function prototypes